wcj365/python-stats-dataviz/assignments/assignment_03/README.md

 2. Generate one row of 10 number using for loop.
 3. Generate 10 rows using another for loop.
 4. Don't use print(a_list) function which displays unwanted brackets "[" and "]".
-5. Print one number at a time so that you have full control of what to print and how to print (adding spaces, summation, and other simbols).
+5. Print one number at a time using a loop so that you have full control of what to print and how to print (adding spaces, summation, and other simbols).
 6. Experiment easy things:
     - For example, use random library to generate 10 numbers and print them one at a time in a for loop.
     - If it prints each number in a separate line, find a way to print them all in one line.